Oscar Fristrom: Family

 Oscar had a brother Edward Friström, also an artist in Brisbane, and from 1903 in New Zealand.
 He married Margaret Johnston of South Brisbane in July 1886; they had a daughter Olivia, a promising pianist, and a son.
 Another brother, Tage Edward Friström, a member of the US Voluntary Infantry, was killed in 1898 fighting Spain in Manila.

-Dying on 26 June 1918, his funeral moved from the funeral parlour of John Hislop & Sons to the South Brisbane Cemetery.
+Fristrom died at 3am on 26 June 1918.
+He had been suffering from cancer for many months.
+His obituary in the Brisbane Telegraph called him "one of the best portrait painters in Australia".
+His funeral moved from the funeral parlour of John Hislop & Sons to the South Brisbane Cemetery, where he was buried with Anglican rites.

 Notable works

 In 1905 Fristrom sculpted a bust of Augustus Charles Gregory, an explorer and first Surveyor-General of Queensland.
 In February 1906, Fristrom offered to sell the bust to the Royal Geographical Society of Queensland but the society decided not to buy it; however, they did display it at an event in June 1906.
 For many years the bust was displayed at Freemasons’ Gregory Lodge in Cairns (Gregory being depicted wearing his Masonic regalia).
 In 2018, the Freemasons donated the bust to the Museum of Lands, Mapping and Surveying in Brisbane.
 As at 10 March 2020, the bust is at the entrance of the museum.